Nitrokey/nitrokey-documentation/source/components/nitropad-nitropc/ubuntu/index.rst

    NitroPad has not shown any errors and the Nitrokey is lit green (see above).

 2. Next, the system will prompt you to enter the passphrase to decrypt the hard disk.
-The passphrase is initially "12345678".
-This was changed on the 10.04.2024 so if "12345678" is not working try the old default: "PleaseChangeMe"
+   The passphrase is initially ``12345678``.
+   This was changed on the 10.04.2024 so if ``12345678``` is not working try the old default ``PleaseChangeMe```.

    .. figure:: ./images/UbuntuDiskPassword.png
       :alt: img3